The Fight – Still – for Women’s Rights

 Equal Pay and Economic Opportunity

-With one of the first votes I ever took, I helped pass the Lily Ledbetter Act, which helps pave the way for women in this country to earn equal pay for equal work.
-I also co-sponsored and voted for improvements to the Equal Pay Act.
-I support the increasing the penalties for wage discrimination on the basis of sex and prohibiting employers from retaliating against women who try to find out if they are, in fact, being paid less than their male counterparts.
+That’s unconscionable.
+While the gap is closing, it’s closing at far too slow a pace.
+I am committed to reversing this injustice.
+One of the my first votes in Congress was in favor of the Lily Ledbetter Act, which helps pave the way for women in this country to earn equal pay for the same work.
+I also co-sponsored and voted in favor of improvements to the Equal Pay Act and the Paycheck Fairness Act.
+I support increasing the penalties for wage discrimination on the basis of sex and making it illegal for an employer to retaliate against a female employee who investigates whether she is being paid less than her male co-workers.

-I fought against Congressional Republicans' efforts to water down the Violence Against Women Act.
-When this law was up for re-authorization in 2005, it passed the House by a 414-4 vote.
-Yet this year's Republican majority took a law that nearly everyone supports, and tried to remove protections for some women – recent immigrants, Native Americans, and members of the LGBT community among them.
-All victims of domestic violence deserve the full protection of the law.
-Period.
+I fought against the Republicans’ efforts to weaken the Violence Against Women Act.
+When VAWA was up for re-authorization in 2005, it passed the House by a 414-4 vote.
+It was nearly unanimous (nearly unheard of!).
+But the current batch of House Republicans took a law with nearly universal, bi-partisan support and assailed it.
+They did their best to remove the law’s protection for certain women, like LGBT women, Native Americans and recent immigrants.
+I won’t stand for that.
+All victims of domestic abuse deserve the full protection of the law, and I will fight to make that our reality.

 SUPPORT MY CAMPAIGN